eoinmcg/asteroid-day/README.md

 An interactive landing page to celebrate World Asteroid Day.
 Featuring interesting facts, a quiz and a downloadable, personalized certificate.

-Entry to the dev.to Frontend Challenge, category [Perfect Landing: June Celebrations](https://dev.to/challenges/frontend-2025-06-04)
+Submission to the dev.to Frontend Challenge, category [Perfect Landing: June Celebrations](https://dev.to/challenges/frontend-2025-06-04)
 [View final result here](https://eoinmcgrath.com/asteroid-day/)

 ## Tech used